Looking for the latest social media statistics? Want to know which social media networks and apps are the most popular in 2024?

-In its near 12 years of existence, here are some of the noteworthy Twitter statistics:
+In its 13 years of existence, here are some of the noteworthy Twitter statistics:

 - Nowadays Twitter has more than 330 million monthly active users.

-- Of their monthly active users, 70 million are form the United States.
+- Of their monthly active users, 68 million MAU are form the United States.

 - Close to 460,000 new twitter accounts are registered every day.

-- The number of tweets daily is more than 140 million which adds up to a billion tweets in a week.
+- Twitter users are posting 140 million tweets daily which adds up to a billion tweets in a week.

 - Each twitter user has on average 208 followers.